sirasmu/CommandLineFun/using_vim.md

 4. `Enter`
 5. The result will be inserted into the document

+## 2017-12-19 11:47

+### Neovim terminal

+Set the shell to powershell: `:set shell=powershell`

+Open terminal in nvim: `:te` or `:terminal`

+Close terminal process: Write `exit` as the command for the terminal and then press any key to return to nvim

 ## vimrc

 " This is for changing the layout of my code